About

 The boundaries of the Seattle Park District are the same as the boundaries of the City of Seattle, as they currently exist or as they may exist following future annexations.

-Who will govern the Park District?
+Who governs the Park District?

 The Seattle City Council will be the Seattle Park District governing board.